Enlarged Prostate (Benign Prostatic Hyperplasia (BPH))

 Most symptoms of BPH start gradually.
 They include:

-- The need to get up more often at night to urinate.
+- Getting up more often at night to urinate.

-- The need to empty the bladder often during the day.
+- Having to empty the bladder often during the day.

 - Difficulty in starting the urine flow